Will there be more Circus Mirandus stories?

 Writing a book takes a long time.
 (Well, it takes me a long time at least.
 Some authors are super fast.)
 When you’re going to spend years of your life working on a project, choosing something you love seems like the best way to go.

 Growing up, my favorite type of fantasy featured magical people who each had a unique power.
-(Piers Anthony’s Xanth novels were some of the first “grown-up” books I ever read.)
+(Piers Anthony’s Xanth novels were some of the first “adult” books I ever read.)
 So it’s no coincidence that both Circus Mirandus and Tumble & Blue are based on systems of one magical talent per character.
 I suspected the book would involve that sort of magician before I was even entirely sure what the story was about.

 Grandpa Ephraim's Backstory